KILTprotocol/kilt-workshop-101/ctype.md

 Before the <span class="label-role claimer">claimer</span> can make a claim about themselves, they first need a claim type (CTYPE for short).

-A claim type (CTYPE for short) is a KILT-specific term, but the concept is simple.
+A claim type (CTYPE for short) is a KILT-specific term, but the concept is simple:
 A CTYPE defines the structure of a claim.
 You can think of it as the data model for your claim.

 For example, a very basic CTYPE for a driver's license could look like this: